rayhankimi/rayhankimi/README.md

 # 💫 About Me:
 I usually code in Python for every type of problems i worked into if possible.
-Beside, i know little about TypeScript, HTML/CSS, and C++
+Beside, i know little about TypeScript & HTML/CSS

 I also aimed to master C/C++/Rust by the end of 2025